Bake or Break

 This sugar cookie recipe is great for bakers of all skill levels.
 If you’re just starting your baking journey, then they’re a great place to start.
 And if you’ve been baking for years, you’ll appreciate how easy they are to make and how versatile they are!

-A drop cookie is one that is portioned by scooping and placing the dough onto a baking sheet.
-That’s usually done with a cookie scoop or a spoon.
+A drop cookie is one that is portioned by scooping and placing the cookie dough onto a baking sheet.
+This is usually done with a cookie scoop or a spoon.
 The dough is dropped onto the pan, hence the name.
-These types of cookies are generally easy to make and don’t require the extra steps of rolled or cut cookies.
+These types of cookies are generally easy to make and don’t require the extra steps that rolled or cut cookies do.

 What You’ll Need

 You’ll just need the basics to make these sugar cookies.
-Scroll down to the recipe card at the bottom of this post for ingredient quantities and full instructions.
-Here are some notes about the ingredients you’ll need.
+Scroll down to the recipe card at the bottom of this post for ingredient quantities and the full instructions.
+For now, though, here are some quick notes about the ingredients:

-• All-purpose flour – For best results, measure by weight or use the spoon and sweep method.
-Learn more: How to Measure Flour
+• All-purpose flour – For the best results, measure your flour by weight or use the spoon and sweep method.
+Learn more by reading up on how to measure flour.

-• Unsalted butter – Allow the butter to soften at room temperature until it holds a thumbprint when pressed but is still cool.
-Learn more: How to Soften Butter
+• Unsalted butter – Allow the butter to soften at room temperature until it holds a thumbprint when pressed, but is still cool.
+Learn more by reading about how to soften butter.

 • Cream cheese – Let the cream cheese come to room temperature so it will mix easily and smoothly.
 Full-fat cream cheese works best.